G0udini/G0udini/README.md

-## Hi, I'm Ruslan (G0udini) 👋
+## Hi, I'm Ruslan 👋

-- :grinning: I’m interested in science, technologies and fascinating projects
+- :grinning: I’m interested in computer science, technologies and business
-- :wrench: I'm currently working on websites backend to learn
+- :wrench: I'm currently working on my own pet projects that you can see below
-- :mortar_board: I’m currently learning python, sql, django and much more...
-- :open_file_folder: I'm looking to contribute to open source projects
-- :bulb: 2022 Goals: Learn more about backend technologies and tools
+- :bulb: I'm currently looking for job as Junior/Junior+ Python Backend Developer

 ---